ktechhydle/mprun_repo/README.md

 - Line and Label Tool:
 	> Draw AutoCAD like leader lines and labels with editable text.
 - Text Tool:
-	> Place text anywhere on the canvas, click and drag to position the text before placing.
+	> Place text anywhere on the scene, click and drag to position the text before placing.
 - Scale Tool:
 	> Interactively scale elements with the mouse by clicking and dragging on the element.
 - Hide Element Tool:
-	> Hide selected elements from the canvas (they will not show on export).
+	> Hide selected elements from the scene (they will not show on export).
 - Unhide All Tool:
 	> Unhide any previously hidden elements.
 - Add Canvas Tool: